hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/writings_prose_and_poems/452_the_story_of_boy_gopala.md

 Is made to take the human form
     To play and live with thee.

-What learning, they of Vrindâ's groves,
+What learning, they of Vrindā's groves,
     The herdsmen, ever got?
 What science, girls that milked the kine?
     They loved, and Me they bought.